alekspetrov/mcp-docs-service/docs/api/tools/check-documentation-health.md

 - **CI/CD Integration**: Integrate documentation health checks into your CI/CD pipeline.
 - **Documentation Audits**: Perform comprehensive audits of documentation quality.
 - **Identifying Improvement Areas**: Quickly identify areas where documentation needs improvement.

+## Troubleshooting

+If you encounter an "Access denied" error when using the `basePath` parameter, make sure:

+1. The path is within one of the allowed directories specified when starting the MCP service
+2. The path exists and is accessible
+3. If using a relative path, it's relative to one of the allowed directories

+If the path is invalid, the tool will automatically fall back to using the first allowed directory.